 How to Choose the Best Hot Tub Placement

-Delivery & Installation
+Delivery and Installation

-Portable spas and hot tubs are large, heavy and cumbersome to move around.
-If you’ve purchased one from a local showroom or hot tub dealer, a delivery crew will likely help set the hot tub in its new location.
+If you bought your new hot tub from a local dealer or showroom, a delivery crew will likely help set the hot tub in its new location.
 There needs to be a clear, wide path from the point of delivery to the desired placement area.
-Any obstacles, narrow passages or tight corners can make delivery and placement considerably more difficult.
+Any obstructions, obstacles, or narrow passages will make moving the hot tub considerably more difficult.

-A hot tub can weigh more than two tons when it's full of water and people.
-Wherever you decide to place your hot tub, it’s important to make sure there’s enough support to hold the weight.
-The surface should be flat, level, and resistant to sinking, shifting or sagging.
+Hot tubs weigh well over a ton (or two!) when full of water and people.
+Wherever you decide is the best placement your hot tub, it’s important to make sure there’s enough support to hold the extra weight.
+The area should be flat, level, and resistant to sinking, shifting, or sagging.
 Most portable hot tubs are installed at ground level on a concrete slab.
-You can also use materials like a SmartDeck base, gravel, bricks or stone pavers to prevent it from settling down into soft soil.
+Alternatively, you can also use materials like gravel, bricks, or stone pavers to prevent the hot tub from settling down into soft soil.

 If you intend to place the hot tub somewhere higher, like on top of a deck, you'll need to add reinforcements underneath.
 Wooden decks are likely to warp and/or collapse without sufficient beams or braces to support added weight of the hot tub.

 Before your new hot tub arrives, double-check the dimensions.
 Will your chosen hot tub placement fit well in your chosen spot, and will it have some amount of working space around it?
 In the event of a repair, you’ll want to have easy access to the spa cabinet to reach the equipment, plumbing, and electrical components.
 Always plan for the worst possible scenario, and make sure you have the room to accommodate.

 If installing the hot tub on or near wood, take measures to seal the wood and keep it as water resistant as possible.
 Splashes and frequent water exposure spell disaster for untreated wood.